giuntoli-group/nmm-week5/README.md

 ### Instructions

 2a.
-Take the new in.3dlj script, using a cutoff of 2.5 for the Lennard-Jones potential.
-UPDATE SCRIPT, QUESTION MARKS ON KEY PARAMETERS
+Take the new `in.3dlj` script, using a cutoff of 2.5 for the Lennard-Jones potential.
+We placed question marks for the parameters you need to change.
+If you try to run the script as is, it will throw an error.
+Look for comments with `!!!!!!!!!!` to locate those parameters and adjust accordingly.

 (i) Fix the temperature to 1.0, and vary the particle density and interaction strength.
 Report snapshots and quantitative metrics (on structure and/or dynamics) for different phases of the system, including at least a liquid phase and a crystalline phase.

-Pro tip: equilibrate long enough, and stay far away from the phase boundaries unless you want to wait for a long time.
+> **Pro tip:** Equilibrate long enough, and stay far away from the phase boundaries unless you want to wait for a long time.

 ## Assignment 3 - Patch up